 Funders are increasingly putting pressure on research organisations to manage the numbers of applications submitted and to improve quality control.

-Plymouth University has a peer review process to help ensure the quality of proposals submitted which funders encourage.
+The University of Plymouth has a peer review process to help ensure the quality of proposals submitted which funders encourage.

 Peer reviewers have a responsibility to ensure that proposals are of high quality, meet the strategic aims of the University and the funder and represent good value for money.